-1.2.
+1.3.
 Consolidated Plan

 The Consolidated Plan is a five-year plan required by HUD in order for Sonoma County to receive federal housing and community development funds under the CDBG, HOME, and the ESG programs.
-Federal ESG funds are awarded through a process governed by the Sonoma County Continuum of Care (CoC), the governance structure for Sonoma County's homeless system of care.
-The Consolidated Plan includes the goals and specific objectives for the five years and the County's One-Year Action Plans for the use of CDBG, HOME, and local Emergency Solutions Grant (ESG) funds during each fiscal year.
+Federal ESG funds are awarded through a process governed by the CoC, the governance structure for Sonoma County's homeless system of care.
+The Consolidated Plan includes the goals and specific objectives for the five years and the County's One-Year Action Plans for the use of CDBG, HOME, and local ESG funds during each fiscal year.